tranminhthai7/Carbon-Credit-Trading-Platform-for-Electric-Vehicle-Owners/DEV-CLEANUP.md

 # Dev Cleanup Summary

 This file documents the archiving/cleanup steps performed to tidy up the repository's dev/test artifacts.
-These artifacts were backed up into `dev-tools-archived-backup.zip` and the `dev-tools` folder was permanently removed from the repository.
+The `dev-tools` folder was permanently removed from the repository and no backup file remains in the repository.
+If you need to restore files, they can be recovered from Git history or any local backups.

-Files archived into `dev-tools-archived-backup.zip` (previously in `dev-tools`):
+Files that were previously archived as a zip (now permanently deleted):
 - `temp/*` (test scripts)
 - `dev-tools/mock-auth/*`
 - `services/mq-producer/*`